amanmurari/amanmurari/README.md

 🚀 About Me

-I am an AI Engineer and AI Research enthusiast with 1+ years of hands-on experience in building AI systems, LLM projects, AI agents, and real-world AI products.
+I am an AI Engineer and AI Researcher with 1+ years of hands-on experience in building AI systems, LLM projects, AI agents, and real-world AI products.

 I like working on problems where AI research becomes useful products.